 The Mackay region has historically been built on the back of agriculture industry including fruit, vegetables, nuts and grazing.
 More recently, the Mackay region has been dominated by a thriving resources industry that includes a significant mining equipment, technology and services industry cluster.

-Today Mackay is a strategically significant location for emerging industries given its abundant feedstocks, a favourable tropical climate, efficient mature and modern agricultural industry, strong manufacturing base, world-class expertise in research and development, proximity to employment catchments, reliable and efficient transport infrastructure and proximity to global markets through the multi-commodity Port of Mackay and port of Hay Point.
+Today Mackay is a strategically significant location for emerging industries given its abundant feedstocks, a favourable tropical climate, efficient mature and modern agricultural industry, strong manufacturing base, world-class expertise in research and development, proximity to employment catchments, reliable and efficient transport networks and proximity to global markets through the multi-commodity Port of Mackay and port of Hay Point.

 Industry attraction and project facilitation.